The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 **Weaving mitigation** is a topic a lot of people bring up.
 Using Mitigations such as Rampart and Camouflage can be done before your No Mercy as they have a substantial duration, and abilities such as Heart of Corundum can be weaved around a GCD such as Double Down and Sonic Break, as neither have forced oGCDs due to lacking Continuation.
 If you need to weave during the later part of No Mercy you can float Rough Divide, as it is the lowest-potency attack inside a No Mercy Window.

+We have three self mits that last a decent duration *but* have a lengthy cooldown.

 * Rampart: Is an all around solid defensive CD due to its duration.
 20% and 20s uptime, meaning it can take a tank buster and persist long enough to cover following autos if needed.
 Ideally you want to alternate between Rampart and Nebula when dealing with tank busters, and you rarely want to stack them as it’ll leave you with fewer options later.
 A more appropriate option is to stack Camouflage with Rampart, as they share the same duration and same cooldown.
 * Nebula: One of your best cooldowns as it provides a better percentage reduction than Rampart, but it has a shorter duration and longer cooldown.
 As such, it requires some planning - you need to be aware that it will be up less, which means that using it pre-emptively will require stricter planning, and planning ahead is also going to be stricter due to the longer cooldown.
 While a great tool, you need to ensure you have it up when needed and to make sure you have options available when it isn’t.
 * Camouflage: Very ideal for auto management due to the increased parry rate and baseline 10% damage reduction (DR).
 While not the best cooldown by itself for a tank buster, as the 10% is your only guaranteed mitigation and the parry may either not activate or not be even possible due to a magic tank buster, it’ll help alleviate damage intake while autos are coinciding with mechanics that your healers may be dealing with.
 As mentioned above, it can be stacked with Rampart to give yourself a strong combo of parry and decent DR, but keep in mind this will leave you a bit scarce after the fact if you’re tanking and taking autos.